Popular Destinations

 How old to book if you're 17

-You generally cannot book or check in alone at 17 — the legal contractual-capacity floor is 18, and even the verified 18+ properties in this directory require the primary guest on the reservation to be at least 18.
+You generally cannot book or check in alone at 17.
+The legal contracting age is 18, and even our 18+ properties require the primary guest on the reservation to be at least 18.

 Why the chain default is 21 (it's not what you think)

-The exception, again, is franchised properties — when a franchisee's local economics depend on under-21 travelers (college towns, airport corridors, budget markets), they have an incentive to override the corporate default and accept 18-year-old guests.
-That's where the verified 18+ inventory comes from.
+The exception is franchised properties.
+When a franchisee's local economics depend on younger travelers (college towns, airport corridors, budget markets), they have an incentive to override the corporate default and accept 18-year-old guests.
+That's where most of the 18+ pool comes from.

 What to do if you're 18, 19, or 20